Press release: Transparency Notification from Shareholder

 (1) The total number of outstanding shares of the Company mentioned in the relevant transparency notification amounts to 63,145,080, each share giving right to one (1) vote (being 63,145,080 voting rights in total).

-(2) A parent undertaking or a controlling person of Société Fédérale de Participations et d'Investissement SA / Federale Participatie- en Investeringsmaatschappij NV ("SFPIM"), Belfius Banque SA ("Belfius Bank") and Belfius Insurance SA ("Belfius Insurance"), informed the Company, by means of a notification dated 30 September 2025 and received by the Company on 8 October 2025, that on 26 September 2025, the shareholding of SFPIM (holding 1,885,806 shares and voting rights, which corresponds to 2.99% of the outstanding voting rights of the Company), crossed below the threshold of 3% of the outstanding voting rights of the Company.
-The aggregate shareholding of SFPIM (holding 1,885,806 shares and voting rights, which corresponds to 2.99% of the outstanding voting rights of the Company) and Belfius Insurance (holding 1,399,328 shares and voting rights, which corresponds to 2.22% of the outstanding voting rights of the Company) now stands at 5.20%.
-The joint notification specifies furthermore that SFPIM is the parent company of Belfius Bank (ex Dexia Banque SA), which in its turn is the parent company of Belfius Insurance.
-The notification also states that SFPI-FPIM acts in its own name, but on behalf of the Belgian State and that it is owned for 100% by the Belgian State.
+(2) A parent undertaking or a controlling person of Midelco NV ("Midelco") informed the Company, by means of a notification dated 9 October 2025 and received by the Company on 13 October 2025, that on 26 September 2025, the shareholding of Midelco NV (holding 1,806,897 shares and voting rights, which corresponds to 2.86% of the outstanding voting rights of the Company), crossed below the lowest threshold of 3% of the outstanding voting rights of the Company.
+The joint notification specifies furthermore that Midelco is controlled by Philippe Vlerick.

-(3) A parent undertaking or a controlling person of Partners in Equity V B.V. ("PiE V") and Partners in Equity III B.V. ("PiE III"), informed the Company, by means of a notification dated 3 October 2025 and received by the Company on 8 October 2025, that on 26 September 2025, the shareholding of PiE V (holding 9,066,912 shares and voting rights, which corresponds to 14.36% of the outstanding voting rights of the Company), crossed below the threshold of 15% of the outstanding voting rights of the Company.
-The joint notification further specifies that PiE V is 100% owned by PiE III, and that Johan Gijsbert Wackwitz and Renée Marie Henriëtte jointly control PiE III.

-(4) On behalf of the parties mentioned in the table above, which are subject to the notification requirement, including BlackRock, Inc. ("BlackRock") and Kreos Capital VII Aggregator ScSp ("Kreos Capital"), a parent undertaking or a controlling person informed the Company, by means of a notification dated 9 October 2025 and received by the Company on 10 October 2025, that the shareholding of Kreos Capital (holding 2,379,849 shares and voting rights, which corresponds to 3.77% of the outstanding voting rights of the Company), crossed the threshold of 3% of the outstanding voting rights of the Company on 7 October 2025.
-The joint notification specifies furthermore that the full chain of controlled undertakings through which the holding is effectively held is as follows: (i) BlackRock, Inc.; (ii) BlackRock Saturn Subco, LLC; (iii) BlackRock Finance, Inc.; (iv) BlackRock Holdco 2, Inc.; (v) BlackRock Financial Management, Inc.; (vi) BlackRock International Holdings, Inc.; (vii) BR Jersey International Holdings L.P.; (viii) BlackRock Holdco 3, LLC; (ix) BlackRock Cayman 1 LP; (x) BlackRock Cayman West Bay Finco Limited; (xi) BlackRock Cayman West Bay IV Limited; (xii) BlackRock Group Limited; (xiii) BlackRock Crane Limited; (xiv) Kreos Capital Management Limited; (xv) Kreos Capital Group VII Limited; (xvi) Kreos Capital Group VII LP; and (xvii) Kreos Capital VII Aggregator ScSp.
-The notification also states that the disclosure obligation arose due to voting rights attached to shares for BlackRock going above 3% and that the total holdings in voting right for BlackRock went above 3%.

 This announcement is made in accordance with Article 14 of the Belgian Act of 2 May 2007 on the disclosure of major participations in issuers of which shares are admitted to trading on a regulated market and regarding miscellaneous provisions.